t1rantt/ADHominem/README.md

 # Active directory wordlist generator

-# ADNomicon.sh
+# ADHominem.sh

 Generates wordlists with the most common AD user formats from a list of names and surnames.

 ## Usage:
-  ./Wordlistgen.sh firstnames lastnames
+  ./ADHominem.sh firstnames lastnames